 Before the Consultation

-Once the application form and deposit are received, an assistive technology specialist will be in contact to schedule the consultation.
-Because the consultation is customized to meet individual needs, the assistive technology specialist may ask further questions to best determine appropriate assistive technology.
+The assistive technology specialist assigned to your consultation will be in contact to schedule the consultation.
+Because the consultation is highly customized, the assistive technology specialist will arrange an initial phone call to refine goals and ask further questions to help determine appropriate assistive technology options to demonstrate.

 During the Consultation

 - We encourage a team approach and welcome family members, teachers, and/or professionals to attend the consultation with the child, teen, or adult with a disability.